Face coverings and community expectations

 - Campus (FP&M): 515-294-5100

-- Department of Residence: 515-294-3322 during business hours or Contact Community Advisor on Duty (CAOD) after business hours.
+- Department of Residence: 515-294-3322 during business hours or contact the community advisor on duty (CAOD) after business hours.

 Do not contact your building custodian.